Netlifx's Dear White People

 But let's not get this twisted, Netflix's Dear White People (adapted from Justin Simien's film of the same name) is not for the faint of heart, in fact, it's not for anyone uncomfortable with conflict, for people who are easily offended, aggravated, or for people in pure denial.
-Dear White People is a battlecry for politically and socially aware millennials, the men and women of tomorrow who understand that change and revolution don't arise in homogeneity and comfort; instead, by collectively standing in uncompromising diversity.
+Dear White People is a battlecry for politically and socially aware millennials, the men and women of tomorrow who understand that change and revolution doesn't arise in homogeneity and comfort; instead, by collectively standing in uncompromising diversity.
 So yes, I'm biased, really biased — this is MY show, but alas, I will attempt to provide a fair review of one of the most important shows released in 2017.

 For those of you who aren't scared or irritated by the ironic title, Dear White People, is a PoC manifesto in the millennial age à la Malcolm X and Assata Shakur; a rewarding exploration of race relations in a fictional Ivy League college called Winchester.
-The show's protagonist, Samantha White (Logan Browning), is a biracial student whose radio show, "Dear White People," addresses the micro aggression and white entitlement on her campus.
+The show's protagonist, Samantha White (Logan Browning), is a biracial student whose radio show, "Dear White People," addresses micro aggressions and white entitlement on her campus.
 DWP addresses these racial issues through character pieces that delve into the psychology of each of the main characters — which is a brilliant way to depict the intersectionality of Black narratives.

 Logan Browning as Sam White (Netflix's Dear White People)

 Your loyal and unapologetic radio host.
-Sam is a Black woman in a very white space who is tired of people petting her hair, questioning her racial background, insinuating that she is neither Black enough or white enough, propagating white privilege through erasure, dealing with racial insensitivity and racial passivity, all while managing her genuine love affair with Gabe, a white man.
-Gasp!
+Sam is a mixed-race Black woman in a very white space who is tired of people petting her hair, questioning her racial background, insinuating that she is neither Black enough or white enough, propagating white privilege through erasure, dealing with racial insensitivity and racial passivity, all while managing her genuine love affair with Gabe, a white man.
 (Not to mention that Sam is also recognizing what it means to have light skin privilege.)
-Sam is our radical leader in Dear White People, the passionate and outspoken film major whose biracial background has her odds with the racial aggression at Winchester.
+Sam is our radical leader in Dear White People, the passionate and outspoken film major whose biracial background has her at odds with the racial aggression at Winchester.
 Sam White's story is the familiar tale of a woman of color struggling to juggle the personal with the political.
 Can a political radical have a personal life?
 'Tis the question.

 DeRon Horton as Lionel Higgins (Netflix's Dear White People)

 Played by DeRon Horton, Lionel is an introvert, a writer, a gay man, and a budding journalist.
-He's the nerdy, sensitive freshman whose development as a young writer is also a nod to the developing dialogues in American culture about identity politics.
-Gay, black men are often ostracized for being the odd ones of Black culture, shunned by hyper-masculinity and shunned by homophobia in Black communities.
+He's the nerdy, sensitive freshman whose development as a young writer is also a nod to the developing dialogues in American culture on identity politics.
+Gay, black men are often ostracized for being the odd ones of Black culture, shunned by hypermasculinity and shunned by homophobia in Black communities.
 The show creator, Justien Simien, is also gay, and I find, has a lot to say about Lionel representing queer bodies in heteronormative spaces.